iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

 column to the white 'x' (Figure 6).
-The agent starts in the second row in the middle column at the white circle, and visitation frequencies across 1K episodes are shown for all states aside from those starting at the white circle and ending at the white 'x'.
+The agent starts in the second row in the middle column at the white circle, and visitation frequencies across 1K episodes are shown for all states aside from those between the white circle and the white 'x', inclusive.
 We chose to analyze this environment because it is a crude approximation of the trajectory of agents that have learned a single policy and immediately move away from the initial start state at the beginning of an episode.
 The switching and monolithic policies are the same as before, and switching produces much higher visitation counts at states further from the obvious exploitation trajectory.

 Environments that may benefit from flexible early exploration are sparse